Context budgets: how to allocate tokens for AI agents

 A context window is the total text an AI model can process at once.
 Learn how they work, why size isn't everything, and what actually affects performance.

-AI doesn't forget because it's broken.
-It forgets because everything gets crammed into one place.
+AI doesn't forget because it's broken — it forgets because everything gets crammed into one place.
 Here's the technical explanation and how to fix it.